saxenanickk/Similarity-Score/README.md

 # Similarity-Score

-This function compares two JSON Objects and return a score between 0 - 1.
+This function compares two JSON Objects and returns a score between 0 - 1.